joelwetzel/Hubitat-AudioVideo/README.md

 Repo: https://github.com/joelwetzel/homebridge-appletv

-This was surprisingly difficult.
-(Shockingly, Apple doesn't have this built into HomeKit.
-Even weirder, your AppleTV devices DO show up in HomeKit, but are only useful for play/pause.
-You can't turn the device on and off.)
+Weirdly, Apple does not have this built into HomeKit.
+Even weirder, your AppleTV devices DO show up as accessories in HomeKit, but are only able to play/pause.
+The native integration has no way to wake up the Apple TV or put it to sleep.

 Different people have tried and published different api integrations over time.
 Some of these have stopped working eventually, as Apple changes things in tvOS.
-But, I found a plugin that currently works at: https://github.com/HuJohner/homebridge-appletv.
+But, I found a HomeBridge plugin that currently works at: https://github.com/HuJohner/homebridge-appletv.

-HuJohner has built a homebridge plugin that can control power on AppleTV, as well as some other commands.
-I did make my own fork at https://github.com/joelwetzel/homebridge-appletv, and added a little state-caching logic, to improve reliability.
+HuJohner's plugin can control power on AppleTV, as well as some other commands.
+I made my own fork at https://github.com/joelwetzel/homebridge-appletv, and added some state-caching logic, to improve reliability.
 (I've sent it as a PR to HuJohner.)

-HuJohner's code requires the HomeBridge to have PyATV installed.
+HuJohner's code requires the HomeBridge system to have PyATV installed.
 This can be tricky, but we figured out the process here:  https://github.com/HuJohner/homebridge-appletv/issues/1

 Most of my HomeBridge is done from Raspberry Pis, but while I was iterating this code, I set up a dev HomeBridge on my dev iMac.